rsmacapinlac/macapinlac.com/pages/03.blog/2021-week-2-week-in-review/blog.md

 - The outbreak was a bit scary, however it all went fairly well.
 - Had a few 'career' conversations this week that I need to think about
 - I was able to carve out some early mornings to work on a small personal project related to publishing my [Obsidian.md](https://www.obsidian.md) valuts for myself.

-## Some thoughts.

-Ok, something a bit different since I'm a bit mentally drained from this past week.